 As you add layer after layer, don't squash the material down to make more room, this will result in depletion of air the microbes need to produce good compost and you will end up with smelly compost.

-If you accidently over-water, you can rectify the situation by adding more brown material to absorb the extra water.
+If you accidently over water, you can rectify the situation by adding more brown material to absorb the extra water.
 However, as the days get hotter even green organic material begin to dry out.
 You will eventually have to add water to your bin, but remember each layer should only be as moist as a wrung out sponge.

-Stabilizing Compost It is a good idea to let your finished compost sit for two or three weeks to make sure the decomposition has stabilized.
+It is a good idea to let your finished compost sit for two or three weeks to make sure the decomposition has stabilized.

 The use of newspapers and mulch is a great way to suppress and kill garden weeds.
 Unlike the use of chemicals, once the weeds are gone you can plant extra vegetables by moving the mulch aside and plant through the newspaper.